The Gut-Immune Axis

 - vegetables like broccoli, carrots, kale, and spinach

-Do not overuse antibiotics
+Do not overuse antibiotics.

-- When we use antibiotics, we do not only kill the pathogen that invades us but also the microbial symbionts that have been contributing to our gut health.
+- When we use antibiotics, we do kill not only the pathogen that invades us but also the microbial symbionts that have been contributing to our gut health.
 It is imperative to use antibiotics only when it is extremely necessary.

 - Examples of natural probiotic food sources are: